ran-jit/spring-multitenancy/README.md

 ## How does multi-tenancy work?

-Multi-tenancy allows a single application instance to be served for multiple tenants on a single hosting server.
+Multi-tenancy allows a single application instance to be served for multiple tenants on a single server.
 This is usually performed by either Separating databases, Separating schemas or Sharing schemas.

-This architecture therefore allows for a single instance to service different companies.
+This architecture therefore allows for a single instance to service different clients.

 ![Multi-tenancy](https://github.com/ran-jit/spring-multitenancy/blob/master/src/main/resources/multi-tenancy-architecture.png)